Sherlock Holmes and the Deadly Necklace

-Sherlock Holmes and the Deadly Necklace (German: Sherlock Holmes und das Halsband des Todes) is a 1962 mystery film directed by Terence Fisher.
-It is a West German-French-Italian international co-production.
-The film starred Christopher Lee as Sherlock Holmes and Thorley Walters as Dr. Watson.
-Curt Siodmak wrote the screenplay, based on characters created by Sir Arthur Conan Doyle.
+Sherlock Holmes and the Deadly Necklace (Sherlock Holmes und das Halsband des Todes) is a 1962 mystery film directed by Terence Fisher and written by Curt Siodmak, based on the characters Sherlock Holmes and Dr. Watson created by Arthur Conan Doyle.
+It stars Christopher Lee as Holmes and Thorley Walters as Watson, along with Senta Berger, Hans Söhnker, Hans Nielsen, and Ivan Desny.

+The film was an international co-production between West German, French, and Italian companies, led by Artur Brauner's CCC Filmkunst.
+It was released in West Germany by Constantin Film on November 30, 1962, and received mixed reviews.

 Plot

 The film's plot has Sherlock Holmes and Dr. Watson attempting to recover a stolen necklace, formerly worn by Cleopatra, from Professor Moriarty.
-Holmes tries to convince the police that the professor is a criminal, but they are disbelieving.
+Holmes tries to convince the police that the professor is a criminal, but his pleadings fall on deaf ears.